DijkstraFTW/MoroccanStocks/README.md

 # MoroccanStocks

-A basic analysis of the stocks prices of the Casablanca Stock Exchange.
+A simple analysis of the stocks prices of the Casablanca Stock Exchange.

 <br />